compound interest questions and answers compound interest questions and answers competitive exams by wisdom helps maths

 ⚡ Shortcut Trick (Very Important)

-When the rate is the same, amounts become equal, and time differs by 1 year:
+When the rate is the same, final maturity amounts become equal, and the compounding time differs by exactly 1 year:

 Step 2: Calculate the Shares